metarank/metarank/doc/configuration/persistence.md

   cache:           # optional
     maxSize: 1024  # size of in-memory client-side cache for hot keys, optional, default=1024
     ttl: 1h        # how long should key-values should be cached, optional, default=1h
+    clientTracking: true # should we subscribe for CLIENT TRACKING invalidation events

   pipeline:         # optional
     maxSize: 128    # batch write buffer size, optional, default=128